hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 ### Why study organic chemistry?

 "To be an organic chemist, or course!" one might say.
 The fact is, that approximately 1% of all students whom I taught this course are chemists or pursue a graduate degree in organic chemistry.
 For most students this course is just a part of the curriculum or a requirement for an advanced training program in health-related field.
 Why, you may wonder, is this course a hard requirement? **Successful completion of organic chemistry is a signal to the outside world.** It demonstrates your competence in self-regulated learning.
 It shows that you can quickly learn hard abstract concepts and that you know how to work with models and theories.
 Doing well in organic chemistry also reveals that you can manage time and tasks, and that you can use highly technical language to communicate with peers.

-## Assumed prior knowledge and skills

-This course is a continuation of _General Chemistry_.
-I am assuming that you come to this course already familiar with concepts and skills introduced in CHEM 1A/B and you are able to:

-[Under construction]

-## Course-level learning objectives
+### Course learning objectives

 To get closer to achieving course goal, we will focus on a variety of skills.
 At the successful completion of this course you will be able to: